Geroid/Geroid/README.md

-# Victor Rezvantsev - @geroid
+# Victor Rezvantsev - @VictorRezvantsev
 - 👋 Hi, I’m Victor - a junior iOS developer from Taganrog, Russia :ru:
 - 👀 I’m interested in iOS, GameDev, embedded and backend.
 - 🌱 I’m currently learning Python and Raspberry Pi.

 # Find me around the web:
 - 📫 Mail - geroid1735@gmail.com
-- Telegram tag - @VictorRezvantsev

 <!---
 Geroid/Geroid is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.